WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/k.md

 Initialism for *kilobit*.

-In the decimal system, *kilobit* is abbreviated as *kbit*, where one *kbit* equals 1000 bytes in the context of file size or storage capacity.
+In the decimal system, *kilobit* is abbreviated as *kbit*, where one *kbit* equals 1000 bits in the context of file size or storage capacity.
-In the binary system, *kilobit* is abbreviated as *Kbit*, where one *Kbit* equals 1024 bytes in the context of computer memory.
+In the binary system, *kilobit* is abbreviated as *Kbit*, where one *Kbit* equals 1024 bits in the context of computer memory.

 In the noun form, insert a space between the numeral and the abbreviation.
 Use the preposition *of* before the unit.